 Why You Need a Workers Compensation Lawyer

-Lodging a complaint about a delayed workers’ compensation check can be a stressful affair.
-It is very common for insurance companies to come up with excuses as to why you haven’t yet received your check.
+But lodging a complaint about a delayed workers’ compensation check can be a stressful affair.
+It is very common for insurance companies to come up with excuses as to why your check isn’t available yet.

 The most common excuse you’ll hear from an insurer is that they are still “processing” your claim.
 Sometimes they’ll say that they are still conducting an investigation on your claim.
 They are also known for “misplacing” or “forgetting” workers’ compensation claims.

-These excuses are the reason why you need a workers compensation lawyer.
+These excuses are the reason why you need a workers’ compensation lawyer.
 They’re not only used to confronting insurance companies who are not holding up to their end of the bargain.
-They’re also knowledgeable of the state’s worker’s compensation laws.
+They are also knowledgeable of the state’s worker’s compensation laws.

-Because of these, a worker’s compensation lawyer can speed up the release of your workers comp check.
-They can also ensure that you get the right amount of benefits you are entitled to.
+Because of these, your workers’ comp attorney can speed up the release of your workers’ comp check.
+They can also ensure that you get the right amount of compensation you deserve.

 Penalty for Late Workers’ Comp Check

-One lesser-known fact about workers compensation is that insurers are required to pay a penalty for delayed workers comp check.
+One lesser-known fact about workers’ compensation is that insurers are required to pay a penalty for delayed workers’ comp checks.
 Every state has different penalty rates and rules.

 In Florida, insurance carriers have to pay a penalty of 20% of the total late payment.
-That is if they fail to release the check 7 days after the payment is due.
+That is if they fail to release the check within seven days after the payment is due.

 There are, however, exceptions to this rule.
 The insurance carrier will not be required to pay any penalty if: